spremi/clique/README.md

 * `clique.textCopyright`: Copyright text to be used, if enabled.
 * `clique.longLicense`: Use long license text?
   * Applies only when documentation tags aren't used.
+* `clique.customLicense`: Use custom license information?
+  * Applies only when no license is specified in package.json.
+* `clique.customLicenseId`: Short identifier for custom license.
+* `clique.customLicenseText`: One line text for custom license.

 ### Examples